super-turbo-society/turbo-demos/platformer/README.md

 ### Part One: Render the tiles and player

-We're going to use these sprites for the player:
+We're going to use these sprites for the player and tiles:

 IDLE:
 ![kiwi-idle](sprites/kiwi_idle.png)